openSUSE:RPM conditional builds

 Desktop menu categories · RPM Macros · Scriptlets · Init scripts · How to write good changes

-What is Conditionals? why we need them?
+What are conditionals?
+Why do we need them?

-Packages can provide supports for third party/commercial/special/uncommon features by passing boolean conditionals into rpmbuild, which look like --with(out)-"conditions". rpmbuild is the core command of RPM packaging, the osc build you use is actually a macro pointing to it.
+Packages can provide supports for third party/commercial/special/uncommon features by passing boolean conditionals into rpmbuild

 The boolean we defined, is conditionals.
 To use conditionals, you need to define in the preamble, modifying BuildRequires/Requires/Provides/Obsoletes, %package (-n) sub-packages and %files file section.

-Conditionals vs. Hard coding
+Conditionals vs. hardcoding

 Ease of package installation

-If you don't use conditionals in %build section, but use hard-coded --with-gui, then you need to add BuildRequires: gtk2-devel in the preamble.
-Thus the output RPM has gui support by default which can't be removed separately unless you use some tricks to avoid it, like introduce a sub-package *-gui, and don't "Requires" it in other sub-packages and the main package.
+, then you need to add BuildRequires: gtk2-devel in the preamble.
+Thus the output RPM has GUI support by default which can't be removed separately unless you use some tricks to avoid it, like introduce a sub-package *-gui, and don't "Requires" it in other sub-packages and the main package.
 The bad part of this trick is that even if you transfer the choice to end users, they may of a great chance aren't aware to select it. e.g.:

 - Different Naming schemas